 The earlier you bring the vocal into the mix, the easier it is to make it the focal point.
 The vocal should be the loudest element in the mix, but not so loud that it feels disconnected from the rest of the band.

-Since drums are short transient bursts, they can have a higher peak than the vocal, but not seem louder in context of the whole mix.
+Since drums are short transient bursts, they can have a higher peak than the vocal, but not seem louder in the context of the whole mix.

 Instruments